CASTOR-telescope/ETC_frontend/README.md

    must send an email to [support@canfar.net](mailto:support@canfar.net) requesting access to the Science Portal.
 3. Inside the [Science Portal](https://www.canfar.net/science-portal/), click the "`+`"
    icon to launch a new session.
-Under "`type`", select "`contrib`".
+Under "`type`", select "`contributed`".
 If multiple ETC GUI versions are available, you can select the specific version you would like to use under the "`container image`" field.
 The version number is denoted by the string following the colon (e.g., `images.canfar.net/castor/castor_etc_gui:1.0.0` means